top of page

 The Carefree-Ease Record

-This is the last volume in David Hinton’s project to translate the three classic koan collections.
+This is the final volume in David Hinton’s momentous project to translate the three classic koan collections from ancient China.
 The other two volumes are: The Blue-Cliff Record and No-Gate Gateway.

 David Hinton adds something rare: a deeply informed and radically different take on Ch’an.
 As developed here and in earlier books, Hinton sees Ch’an not so much a school of Buddhism as a uniquely indigenous Taoist mysticism in which awakening is radical embeddedness in the natural world rather than transcendence of it—an important perspective in our time of planetary crisis.